 Oddities are, in xenoarchaeological parlance, anything that is not where it should be- like the aforementioned "modern" instances of ancient cities.
 This can range from small artifacts with relatively simple explanations, like interplanetary probes orbiting stars distant from their point of origin; to entire civilizations and species- sometimes with no explanation at all.

 Humans are one of the less populous sapient species in the Ecumene, but are disproportionately widespread.
-The species is theorized to come from a large slightly dry world orbiting a high-metallicity GAV star, but the species as a whole is above-average in adaptability and somewhat culturally inclined towards exploration- one factor leading to the near-omnipresence of human populations.
+The species is theorized to come from a large slightly dry world orbiting a high-metallicity Y3V star, but the species as a whole is above-average in adaptability and often somewhat culturally inclined towards exploration- one factor leading to the near-omnipresence of human populations.
 The other factor is less common.
-Humans are one of several dozen "diaspora species", species which have no known extant homeworld but are instead spread across many worlds that are each home to populations that most often consider themselves native to that world.
+Humans are one of several dozen "diaspora species", species which have no known extant agreed-upon homeworld (depending on definition) but are instead spread across many worlds that are each home to populations that most often consider themselves native to that world.

 Humans are interesting in that there is no known explanation for this.
 Theories advanced for this include previous wane civilizations and a remarkable case of convergent evolution- but the three wane civilizations with a primarily human population each have homeworlds whose human presence is younger than the oldest known human presences, none of the wane civilizations prone to causing such diasporas (whether by way of experimentation or by obstinateness) mention humans in such a capacity in their vast databanks, and many human "homeworlds" feature life that mostly does not use human-like genetic code.